 Travel, walking and psychogeography

 It was tough picking just five books for the Independent’s Christmas round-up of travel books for 2015.
-In the end, these were the ones I went for: a hymn to air travel by a 747 pilot, two rambles through London, an immersion in Putin’s Russia and a love-song to Granada…
+In the end, these were the ones that made the selection: a hymn to air travel by a 747 pilot, two rambles through London, an immersion in Putin’s Russia and a love-song to Granada…

 Paul Theroux’s Deep South sees a master of the travel writing genre travelling through his home country and being deeply disturbed by what he finds.